emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 relevant when ALLOW_MEMORY_GROWTH is set, as without growth, the size of INITIAL_MEMORY is the final size of memory anyhow.

-Note that the default value here is 2GB, which means that by default if you enable memory growth then we can grow up to 2GB but no higher.
-2GB is a natural limit for several reasons:
+Note that the default value here is 2GB-64KB, which means that by default if you enable memory growth then we can grow up to one page short of the signed 32-bit int limit.
+This is a natural limit for several reasons:

-  * If the maximum heap size is over 2GB, then pointers must be unsigned in JavaScript, which increases code size.
-We don't want memory growth builds to be larger unless someone explicitly opts in to >2GB+ heaps.
+  * If the maximum heap size is > 2GB, then pointers must be unsigned in JavaScript, which increases code size.
+We don't want memory growth builds to be larger unless someone explicitly opts in to > 2GB heaps.
-  * Historically no VM has supported more >2GB+, and only recently (Mar 2020) has support started to appear.
-As support is limited, it's safer for people to opt into >2GB+ heaps rather than get a build that may not work on all VMs.
+  * Historically no VM has supported >= 2GB, and only recently (Mar 2020)
+    has support started to appear.
+As support is limited, it's safer for people to opt into >= 2GB heaps rather than get a build that may not work on all VMs.

-To use more than 2GB, set this to something higher, like 4GB.
+To use >= 2GB, set this to something higher, like 4GB.

 (This option was formerly called WASM_MEM_MAX and BINARYEN_MEM_MAX.)